World's 2nd largest global cargo hub

 There are 38 cargo companies and two manufacturing companies at the Airport LogisPark, where the formerly plain export and import businesses are evolving into the handling of high-value shipments and/or multimodal cargo.

-In addition, the Cargo Terminal Area has Korean Air, Asiana Airlines, and other global courier companies that make up the Global Cargo Hub with seven cargo terminals, three cargo warehouses, four special purpose facilities, and two bonded areas designated by local customs services.
+In addition, the Cargo Terminal Area has Korean Air, Asiana Airlines, and other global courier companies that make up the Global Cargo Hub with eight cargo terminals, three cargo warehouses, four special purpose facilities, and two bonded areas designated by local customs services.

 Free Trade Zone Information